panthyy/preload-next/README.md

 # Preload Link NextJS
+## Or rather prefetching, the terms confuse me.

 A variant of the Link component in NextJS that will execute a preload function that is attached to the page to allow for preloading data on hover.
 Providing the illusion of a faster page load as the data is loaded when the user hovers over the link.